Skilled Migration

 Common mistakes Irish families make

-• Confusing the 491 with the 494.
-The 491 is state-nominated or family-sponsored.
-The 494 is employer-sponsored.
-They are different visa products with different eligibility tests, different points implications, and different conversion mechanics to the 191.
+Confusing the 491 with the 494.
+The 491 is points-tested and state-nominated or family-sponsored.
+The 494 is employer-sponsored and is not points-tested.
+They are different visa products with different eligibility tests and different conversion mechanics to the 191.

-• Treating Geelong, Newcastle, and Hobart as interchangeable.
-The occupation crosswalk is different in each state, the DAMA coverage is different, and the cost-of-housing arithmetic is materially different.
+Treating Geelong, Newcastle, and Hobart as interchangeable.
+The occupation crosswalk is different in each state, and the cost-of-housing arithmetic is materially different.
 The choice between them is a family decision the visa system cannot make.

 What to do now

 For an Irish family with one earner in a skilled occupation, the regional pathway is the deliberate first move.
 The 491 produces a competitive position the 189 does not.
-The 191 converts to permanent residence after three years of regional living and working at the qualifying income level.
+The 191 converts to permanent residence after three years holding the 491, living and working in a designated regional area, with three ATO Notices of Assessment.
 The three centres this article anchors on (Geelong, Newcastle, Hobart) are designated regional under the current instrument with mid-sized-city infrastructure and accessible school-year alignment for an Irish family arriving in the second half of the year.

 The next two steps are sequenced.
-The eligibility check at /eligibility/ gives you a current read on which states have your occupation open this cycle and whether the DAMA layer changes the picture.
+The eligibility check at /eligibility/ gives you a current read on which states have your occupation open this cycle.
 The consultation at /book-a-consultation-call/ converts that read into a regional-area shortlist matched to your family’s circumstances.
 Both are worth completing before money is committed to a skills assessment, a nomination application, or a flight.

 Sources